AltaFour/macropad_keyboard_design/README.md

 This is a screenshot of the PCB design from KiCad which is a free open source pcb design software.
 I formatted this and sent it off to JLC PCB and they sent me the boards which are shown above.

 <img src="https://user-images.githubusercontent.com/78571959/116129293-2cf54780-a687-11eb-821c-fa97d42b336f.JPG" data-canonical-src="https://user-images.githubusercontent.com/78571959/116129293-2cf54780-a687-11eb-821c-fa97d42b336f.JPG" width="400" />
 This is a picture of the final product.
 I used SMD soldering to attach all the components.
 It has been flashed with QMK and works perfectly.
-I also designed a case that I am gonna have 3d printed once we finish building our 3d printer(will attach pictures with case after).
+I also designed a case that I am going to have 3d printed once we finish building our 3d printer(will attach pictures with case after).